bjmt/bwtk/README.md

 <img src="igv3.png" width="75%" />

 Now, in this very close up shot of some very small peaks we can finally see the blockiness effect of the smallest bin size, though we can still see all of the peak shape details!
+Obviously the decision of which bin size to use will depend on the distribution of values in the bigWig, as well as the desired scale we would like to visualize the data.